 The city is also an ideal place for travellers who like the urban vibe.
-Jakarta, like many other Asian cities, has a mix of influences.
+Like many other Asian cities, Jakarta has a mix of influences.
 Malay, Javanese, Arab, Indian, and European cultures are the most evident in the city, giving its visitors a diverse cultural experience, from arts to food.

 Jakarta is home to many exciting theme parks and rides as well as magnificent architectural marvels.
 Taman Mini Indonesia Indah, Istiqlal Mosque, and Dunia Fantasi are only some of the most fascinating attractions in Jakarta worth visiting.
 And of course, there are a lot of other beautiful things that you can discover in Jakarta just by exploring it on foot.

-Generally, many travellers consider India as a crowded place.
+Generally, many travellers consider India a crowded place.
 But not if you stay outside the big Indian cities.
 When planning a trip to India, Goa is the best choice for first-time travellers.
 Aside from its cheap hotels, Goa’s hippie culture has long been attracting tourists along with its coastlines facing the Arabian Sea.
-The Portuguese, who once ruled the state, has left an indelible mark in this place making this Indian destination more pleasing to visitors.
+The Portuguese, who once ruled the state, left an indelible mark on this place making this Indian destination more pleasing to visitors.